m516/FuZhuLun/README.md

 ![banner](assets/banner.png)

 # 辅助轮 (FuZhuLun)
-For English speakers who wish to learn Mandarin Chinese: a Python script that formats Mandarin Chinese text and augments new words with Pinyin and English.
+For English speakers who wish to learn Mandarin Chinese, FuZhuLun is a Python script that formats Mandarin Chinese text and augments new words with Pinyin and English.

 This prototype uses a text file to generate a print-friendly HTML page designed to fit A4 or US letter-sized paper.
 Each paragraph is printed in a large, easy-to-read font, and under each paragraph is a table of new words in Chinese, Pinyin, and English.